stolostron/cluster-backup-operator/README.md

 ### Backups exist validation
 - `acm-managed-clusters-schedule-backups-available` template checks if `Backup.velero.io` resources are available at the location specified by the `BackupStorageLocation.velero.io` and the backups were created by a `BackupSchedule.cluster.open-cluster-management.io` resource.
 This validates that the backups have been executed at least once, using the Backup and restore operator.

+### Backups are running to completion
+- `acm-backup-in-progress-report` template checks if `Backup.velero.io` resources are stuck InProgress.
+This validation is added because with a large number of resources, the velero pod restarts as the backup executes and the backup stays in progress without proceeding to completion.
+During a normal backup though, the backup resources are in progress at some point of the execution but they don't get stuck in this phase and run to completion.

 ### Backups are actively running as a cron job
 - This validation is done by the `backup-schedule-cron-enabled` template.
 It checks that a `BackupSchedule.cluster.open-cluster-management.io` is actively running and creating new backups at the storage location.
 The template verifies there is a `Backup.velero.io` with a label `velero.io/schedule-name: acm-validation-policy-schedule` at the storage location.
 The `acm-validation-policy-schedule` backups are set to expire after the time set for the backups cron schedule.
 If no cron job is running anymore to create backups, the old `acm-validation-policy-schedule` backup is deleted because it expired and a new one is not created.
 So if no `acm-validation-policy-schedule` backup exists at any moment in time, it means that there are no active cron jobs generating acm backups.